akeeba/social-magick/README.md

 * [ ] Rewrite documentation as DocBook XML [gh-14]
 * [ ] Auto-generating article intro and/or full text images [gh-6]
 * [ ] Extra image crop focus: face [gh-10]

+#### Notes

+Remove now-obsolete translations strings from en-GB.plg_system_socialmagick.ini

+Remove the en-GB prefix from the plugin language file.

+Make sure that the color is applied even when we do have a template image as long as its opacity is greater than 0.

+Move parameters from the plugin to the component.
+Currently, plugin parameters are used in:

+* \Akeeba\Plugin\System\SocialMagick\Extension\SocialMagick::onBeforeRender
+* \Akeeba\Plugin\System\SocialMagick\Extension\SocialMagick::onContentBeforeDisplay
+* \Akeeba\Plugin\System\SocialMagick\Extension\SocialMagick::onAfterRender
+* \Akeeba\Plugin\System\SocialMagick\Extension\Feature\Ajax::onAjaxSocialmagick
+* \Akeeba\Plugin\System\SocialMagick\Extension\Feature\FormTabs::isMenuItemForComponent
+* \Akeeba\Plugin\System\SocialMagick\Extension\Traits\ImageGeneratorHelperTrait::getHelper

+Refactor cleaning old images:
+* Move code from \Akeeba\Plugin\System\SocialMagick\Extension\Feature\Ajax into its own model
+* Create an AJAX handler in the component's frontend
+* Create a CLI plugin
+* Create a Joomla Scheduled Tasks plugin

+Add a preview feature to the component.
+For the extra image use a 4K stock photo with a person, left aligned.

+Add image effects (I need this for myself, basically):
+* opacity
+* grayscale
+* sepia

+Add an option to control whether the OpenGraph options should be displayed to menu items that are NOT for articles / categories (we can still generate OG images and select a custom extra image).